Generation adidas Cup Day 3: RBNY, Columbus hand losses to Chelsea & Manchester United | MLSSoccer.com

 Several squads have their eyes on the knockout stages as the group stage came to a close on Monday.

-Center back Tate Lampman scored the winning goal as the Houston Dynamo bested Minnesota United by a 1-0 score.
+Center back Tate Lampman scored the winning goal as Houston Dynamo FC bested Minnesota United FC by a 1-0 score.
 Houston should be safe to advance as one of the six best second-place finishers.

-A draw was enough for Sporting KC to lock up first place in Group 8.
-Sporting has yet to concede a goal in Florida, locking down a 0-0 draw with Toronto FC on the final day.
+A draw was enough for Sporting Kansas City to lock up first place in Group 6.
+Sporting are yet to concede a goal in Florida, locking down a 0-0 draw with Toronto FC on the final day.
 A 4-3 victory in the shootout earned the extra point, though by that point a spot in the Round of 16 was already secure.

 U15s: Late drama

-A dramatic pair of results left Orlando City and Houston Dynamo FC both on six points in Group 4.
+A dramatic pair of results left Orlando City SC and Houston Dynamo FC both on six points in Group 4.
 Orlando secured a 2-1 win against Minnesota United FC.
 Gustavo Caraballo and Zachary Olah scored goals in the first half as Orlando put together an impressive performance.
-Minnesota responded and clawed a goal back through Timothy Dennis, but Orlando held on for the win.
+Minnesota responded and clawed a goal back through Timothy Dennis, but the Lions held on for the win.

 Real Salt Lake picked up a key win against FC Cincinnati, putting themselves in a position to advance as a top second-place finisher.
 A quickfire double in the second half from Luca Moisa and Javier Ruelas Figueroa secured a 2-1 victory.